mystilleef/eclipse4-smartsave/com.laboki.eclipse.e4.plugin.autosave/README.md

 # Automatic Saving For Eclipse 4

-This Eclipse 4 plugin automatically saves your files.
+Autosave automatically saves your files.
 You have better things to do than worry about losing your files.

 ### Features